MassimilianoLattanzio/shopify_theme_toolkit/README.md

 To use Shopify Theme Toolkit, you need to have the following installed on your system:

+- curl or wget (to download the installation script and workflow files)
 - Node.js and npx (to create a new Shopify theme if not already existing)
 - mise or asdf (for version management)